 This is because the black keys are clearly contrasting with the light gray chassis.

 You might imagine a plant would be a complex enough scene.
 Not so!

 You might also imagine a geometrically complex scene would be complex enough.
 Again, not necessarily!

 In this picture, we see a geometrically complex scene, but there are very little high contrast areas in the IR stream.

 While not perfect, the above scene was enough to successfully complete bracket calibration.
 The high contrast between dark and light created enough similarity between the scenes, and the software was able to do the rest.

-If you have trouble finding a complex enough scene, try downloading and printing this convenient indoor calibration target.
-It turns out Jackson Pollock knew a thing or two about complex scenes.
+If you have trouble finding a complex enough scene, try downloading and printing this convenient indoor calibration target:

 Step 3: Refinement